roady001/AutoGCodeUploader/README.md

 If you have your 3D printer connected to a [Fiberpunk Node](https://fiber-punk.com/), you may find this tool useful.
 It will monitor a particular folder on your computer for .gcode files and once found will auto-upload this to your Node/Printer and start the print.

+## Prerequisites
+[NodeJS](https://nodejs.org/en/download/) needs to be installed.

 ## Installation

-Use the package manager npm to install all dependencies.
+Download the ZIP file and unpack to your computer.
+Open a terminal inside that folder.
+Use the package manager npm to install all dependencies automatically.

 ```bash
 npm install